fredrikaverpil/creosote/README.md

 ### Can I use this as a GitHub Action?

 Yes!
-See [.github/workflows/action.yaml](.github/workflows/action.yaml) for a working example.
+See the `action` job in [.github/workflows/test.yml](.github/workflows/test.yml) for a working example.

 ### What's with the name "creosote"?